Naren090/wpp/README.md

 // Open the terminal
 // set the path
 // example: username $ cd/path/
-// After $ yarn install
+// Next $ yarn install
 // Next $ npm start

 // To run the test